 Mirena IUD and Birth Control Lawsuits

-If you, or someone you know, has the above symptoms or has been diagnosed with a pseudotumor cerebri (false brain tumor), idiopathic intracranial hypertension, or suffers from vision problems after being implanted with Mirena, Nuvaring, or Paraguard, or after taking Yaz, Yazmin, Ocella, Depo-Provera or Ortho-Evra, please fill out the confidential form below or call us toll-free at 1-800-736-9085, as you may have a valuable legal claim.
+If you, or someone you know, has the above symptoms or has been diagnosed with a pseudotumor cerebri (false brain tumor), idiopathic intracranial hypertension, or suffers from vision problems after being implanted with Mirena, Nuvaring, or Paraguard, or after taking Yaz, Yazmin, Ocella, Depo-Provera or Ortho-Evra, you may have a valuable legal claim.